memery/memery-legacy/plugins/README.md

         * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-        * The names of the contributors must not be used to endorse or promote products derived from this software without specific prior written permission.
+        * The names of the authors must not be used to endorse or promote products derived from this software without specific prior written permission.